PlayinPistols2d/LegendOfVeldorUE5/README.md

 ## Note from the Author
 While this demo is a testament to the skills I have developed, it is important to note that this build may still contain minor bugs.
 I appreciate your understanding as this project is a part of my learning journey.
 Any feedback or suggestions are welcome as they will help me improve and grow as a game developer.

+## Showcase - ToDo
+Here are some GIFs showcasing different aspects of the Techno Demo Game:

+1. Gameplay Mechanics:

+2. Core Systems in Action:

+3. Environment Exploration:

 ## Download
 You can download the demo build here - [releases/latest](https://github.com/PlayinPistols2d/LegendOfVeldorUE5/releases/latest)

 ## Contact
 For feedback, suggestions, or inquiries, please feel free to contact me through Github or any media linked to my profile.

+## Disclaimer
+- **Asset Rights**: Author have the rights to use every asset included in this demo.
+- **Name Coincidence**: Any names that resemble real-life entities are purely coincidental.
+This demo and its author do not have any affiliation or connection with them.

+## License
 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a